jihyopark/bitcamp-2025/README.md

-#μTeX: A LaTeX Transcription Tool
+# μTeX: A LaTeX Transcription Tool
+Pronounced Mew-tech.
 ## Inspiration
 μTeX is my two loves of my life combined: chalkboard and LaTeX.
 However, that does not mean I am the fastest LaTeX writer.
 I always aspired to be that student who writes math notes in LaTeX, but my slow typing (66 wpm: embarrassing for a CS major) limits my dreams.
 I needed some external help for accurate LaTeX math notes.
 Thinking about my love for LaTeX, I remembered an essay I wrote for an English class about LaTeX.
 I wrote about how my professor refuses to give LaTeX source code for our homework, and why he should start doing so.
 One thing I learned at that time was LaTeX's accessibility.